POSCO Holdings005490.KS

 The equity story combines a mature, cyclical steel business with an option on battery-materials growth, and investors debate how much value to assign each pillar.
 Steel earnings swing with global construction and manufacturing demand, Chinese export volumes, and iron-ore and coal costs, while the materials business depends on electric-vehicle adoption and Western efforts to build supply chains outside China.
 Like KB and the telecom groups, POSCO has no controlling family owner; ownership is dispersed and professional managers rotate, which draws attention whenever leadership changes.
 Carbon-reduction requirements pose a long-horizon capital burden for the blast-furnace fleet.

 POSCO began in 1968 as Pohang Iron and Steel Company, a state-led project to give industrializing Korea its own steel supply, financed partly with funds tied to normalization of relations with Japan.
 The Pohang works poured first steel in the early 1970s, a second integrated complex followed at Gwangyang, and the company was fully privatized by 2000, becoming a professionally managed corporation without a controlling owner.
-In March 2022 shareholders approved conversion to a holding-company structure: the listed entity became POSCO Holdings, with the steel business placed into an unlisted operating subsidiary and battery-materials, lithium, and energy affiliates arranged alongside it.
+Shareholders approved conversion to a holding-company structure in January 2022, and it took effect that March: the listed entity became POSCO Holdings, with the steel business placed into an unlisted operating subsidiary and battery-materials, lithium, and energy affiliates arranged alongside it.

 Cash generation still centers on steel: the operating subsidiary buys iron ore and coking coal on global markets, converts them in integrated mills, and sells sheet, plate, and specialty products to automakers, shipbuilders, and construction firms under quarterly or annual pricing arrangements, competing with Japanese and Chinese mills largely on quality grades and reliability.
 The holding company collects dividends and brand royalties from subsidiaries and directs group capital toward battery materials, where POSCO Future M sells cathode and anode materials under long-term contracts with cell makers, backed by upstream lithium and nickel projects.
 Domestic sales anchor volumes, while exports and overseas processing centers extend reach.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on POSCO Holdings →
+Commission a full SEC-based report on POSCO Holdings →

 POSCO Holdings coverage